Web (character): Reception

-The 60s version of the Web with a nagging wife and mother-in-law was intended to copy the then-popular Marvel Comics style, in which superhero characters are seen coping with conflicts in their personal lives.
+The 60s version of Web with a nagging wife and mother-in-law was intended to copy the then-popular Marvel Comics style, in which superhero characters are seen coping with conflicts in their personal lives.
 This was not well-received by fans.
 The MLJ Companion describes it as "a conceit lifted straight out of the day's inane TV situation comedies" and Dwight R. Decker wrote in Amazing Heroes that "The Web was reduced to playing straight man to mother-in-law jokes".
 John Wells in American Comic Book Chronicles writes that "the ongoing nagging of Rose Raymond was more shrill than funny", although "that's not to say the feature didn't have its moments".

 Later appearances

-The Web returned in Archie's Red Circle Comics superhero revival of the 1980s.
+Web returned in Archie's Red Circle Comics superhero revival of the 1980s.
 He made several appearances alongside the company's heroes.

 In 2006, he made a cameo appearance in Archie and Friends #101, in the Katy Keene story.
 In 2007, he appeared again in the Katy Keene story in Archie and Friends #107.

 New Crusaders

-In New Crusaders, John Raymond/Web and Rose Raymond/Pow-Girl had a son, Wyatt, who has been given a super suit that enhances his physical skills and assumes his father's role of the Web.
+In New Crusaders, John Raymond/Web and Rose Raymond/Pow-Girl had a son, Wyatt, who has been given a super suit that enhances his physical skills and assumes his father's role of Web.

 DC Comics

 Impact Comics

 In 1991 the Archie superhero characters were re-imagined in the Impact Comics line.
-Here the Web is portrayed as a group of secret agents who wore powered armor.
+Web is portrayed as a group of secret agents who wore powered armor.